ForbesLindesay/atdatabases/docs/pg-connection.md

 // => 2
 ```

-> N.B. if a query throws an error, that connection will become unusable.
-If you need to run a query that might error (e.g. selecting from a table that may or may not exist), you can wrap the query in a transaction to keep the error localised.

 ### `Connection.query(SQLQuery[]): Promise<any[]>`

-If you pass an array of SQLQueries, they will be run as a single transaction and you will get an array in response where each element of the array is the results of one of the queries.
+If you pass an array of SQLQueries, you will get an array in response where each element of the array is the results of one of the queries.

 ```ts
 const [resultA, resultB] = await task.query([